gravitational/teleport/rfd/0052-passwordless.md

 Because the user is unknown when the challenge is generated (1), the server has no knowledge of registered devices, nor it can safely supply any user information (as the user is untrusted at this point).
-In practice, this means that the choice to attempt a passwordless login depends on the user (once the first login is done we can use local storage to record whether they are passwordless-capable).
+In practice, this commonly means that the choice to attempt a passwordless login comes from the user (see the [cluster settings](#cluster-settings) section for our take on this).

 In regards to authenticator interactions (2), it is important to note that the user may have multiple credentials attached to an